-The Middle East provided an important contribution to this trend as the old order collapsed, turning Syria into a blood soaked catastrophe, sending waves of terror and refugees to Europe, testing both the Obama and Putin Doctrines.
+The Middle East provided an important contribution to this trend as the old order collapsed, turning Syria in to a bloody arena, sending waves of terror and refugees to Europe, testing both the Obama and Putin Doctrines.
 This upset of the world order has created dangers for Israel and troubling fissures in its relationship with the United States on the one hand, while on the other hand Israel has managed to maintain working relations with Russia and China and to develop regional alliances.

-The ascendance of the Trump administration is the most conspicuous expression of how the domestic-political order is being upset and how it can dramatically influence the current world order.
+The ascendance of the Trump administration is the most obvious expression of the manner in which the domestic-political order is being upset and how it can dramatically influence the current world order.
 It’s not yet clear how the United States will navigate between an isolationist trend and possible impulses for international aggression.
-It’s possible that Trump will try to reach a grand bargain with Putin to implement a new world order.
+It’s possible that Trump will try to reach a grand bargain with Putin in order to enact a new world order.
 This will not be a simple task given the many areas of contention between the two powers.
-The range of possibilities as to the future of Washington-Moscow relations is wide: tight cooperation at one end and a new Cold War on the other.
-As for the United States and China, there is the possibility of an escalation into a trade war.
+The range of possibilities as to the future of Washington-Moscow relations is wide: tight cooperation on one end and a new Cold War on the other.
+As for the US and China, there is the possibility of an escalation into a trade war.
 The Trump administration could also weaken the UN, NATO, and other American alliances.
 (That is, in the framework of a general American trend of moving away from a sense of American exceptionalism and responsibility for world peace and to maintaining it, which has characterized American foreign policy in the past.)